-cancel all or any portion of this Tender process at any time, without prior notice to Tenderer and procure the Work, or any portion of the Work, by some other means or obtain all or any portion of the Work from one or more potential Contractors or any other third party or parties of LUMA's choice and on terms and conditions of LUMA's choosing; and enter into a contract (including the Agreement) in respect of the Work, or a portion or portions thereof, with any other third parties.
+cancel all or any portion of this Tender process at any time, without prior notice to Tenderer and procure the Work, or any portion of the enter into a contract (including the Agreement) in respect of the Work, or a portion or portions thereof, with any other third parties.

-LUMA's rights described in the ITT Package, including in Sections Error!
-Reference source not found. to [x], inclusive, are irrespective of whether LUMA has invited Tenderer to submit a Tender (including any Alternate Tender, if applicable) following a pre-qualification process or otherwise.
+LUMA's rights described in the ITT Package, including in Sections [x] to [x], inclusive, are irrespective of whether LUMA has invited Tenderer to submit a Tender (including any Alternate Tender, if applicable) following a pre-qualification process or otherwise.